Engagement in the Classroom

 and motivation, less structured methods involving more student activity are likely

-classroom to promote active learning by students.
-The following topics are covered
+the classroom to promote active learning by students.

 "Discussion adds a personal dimension to the learning process.
 It stimulates students to more actively engage with the course materials.
 It helps students develop their reasoning and communication skills.
 It encourages collaborative thinking and attunes students to a multiplicity of viewpoints and perspectives.
 It allows an instructor to get prompt, continuous feedback on students’ understanding or misunderstanding of the course material.
 Above all, discussion can help students gain confidence in their intellectual abilities and learn how to evaluate a theory or synthesize ideas" ("Leading Scintillating, Stimulating, Substantive Class Discussions.")
 The following resources provide information about how to effectively use discussion in your classroom:

 "Case studies are have long been used in business schools, law schools, medical schools and the social sciences, but they can be used in any discipline when instructors want students to explore how what they have learned applies to real world situations" ("Using Case Studies to Teach").
 The following resources provide information about how to effectively use case studies in your classroom:

 The flipped classroom is a pedagogical model in which the typical lecture and homework